F0lak/dm_open_ref/ref/world/var/hub.md

 games (don\'t worry, it\'s free!) have their own hub page showing a brief description of the game, the author, an optional installation package, and links to online games.
-The hub path is a string of the form
-\"YourName.GameName\" and can be found in your [hub console](https://secure.byond.com/members/?command=edit_hub).
+The hub path is a string of the form "YourName.GameName" and can be found in your [hub console](https://secure.byond.com/members/?command=edit_hub).